Lavliet90/bar_trip/docs/technical_requirements.md

 ## 2.4 Level 2 user features

 - editing a linked establishment
-- creating entries in a specific bar(can choose only for the institution, or also for the city)
+- creating entries in a specific bar(can choose only for the establishments, or also for the city)

 ## 2.5 Custom subscription